talos-security/SEBASTiAn/README.md

 ### [check_permission](https://github.com/talos-security/SEBASTiAn/blob/master/src/SEBASTiAn/android_vulnerabilities/check_permission)

-> A component that uses checkPermission to verify access control at run-time will need to obtain the PID and UID of the calling component before calling checkPermission.
+> A component that uses checkPermission to verify access control at run-time must obtain the PID and UID of the calling component before calling checkPermission.
 The Binder API provides methods getCallingPID() and getCallingUID() to determine the calling component's PID and UID, respectively.
 However, these methods do not always return the calling PID and UID.
 When an application is started, the system creates a thread of execution called main.
 The system does not create a separate thread for each component instance.
 All components that run in the same process are instantiated in the main thread, and system calls to each component are dispatched from that thread.
 If Binder.getCallingPID() and Binder.getCallingPID() are called from the main thread, they do not return the PID and UID of the process in which the calling component is running.
 Instead, they return the PID and UID of the process in which the protected component is running.
 In such a scenario, if the process in which the protected component is running is granted permission, checkPermission will always be true.
 A malicious component can exploit this vulnerability to access the protected component.

 ### [cordova_access_origin](https://github.com/talos-security/SEBASTiAn/blob/master/src/SEBASTiAn/android_vulnerabilities/cordova_access_origin_with_csp)

 > This Plugin checks if the app properly configures the Network Request Whitelist options in its Cordova config.xml file.
-The Plugin checks also if the app configures the Network Request Whitelist options to accept plain HTTP URLs.
+The Plugin also checks if the app configures the Network Request Whitelist options to accept plain HTTP URLs.
 The Network Request Whitelist options control which network requests are allowed.

 ### [cordova_allow_intent](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/cordova_allow_intent_wildcard)